How Many Rows Of Stars On The American Flag

 Main Subheading

 The American flag, affectionately known as the "Stars and Stripes," features a field of blue adorned with fifty white stars, each representing one of the fifty states of the United States.
-This canton, as it is formally called, is a prominent feature of the flag and has undergone several modifications throughout American history as new states joined the Union.
+Plus, this canton, as it is formally called, is a prominent feature of the flag and has undergone several modifications throughout American history as new states joined the Union.
 The arrangement of these stars isn't arbitrary but carefully designed to ensure balance, symmetry, and visual appeal.

 The current design, with fifty stars, has been in effect since July 4, 1960, following the admission of Hawaii as the 50th state.
 This design represents a culmination of numerous iterations, each reflecting the evolving composition of the United States.
 Understanding how these stars are arranged and the historical context behind the design provides a fascinating insight into the nation's history and its symbolic representation.